-You, the health care or vocational provider, are responsible for deciding whether an interpreter is needed, and must arrange all appointments.
+You, the health care or vocational provider, are responsible for deciding whether an interpreter is needed, and must arrange and confirm all appointments.
 You are also responsible for making sure your patient/client has an accepted, open claim with L&I and that the interpreter is certified, with an active L&I provider ID.

 The health care or vocational provider determine the need for interpreter services and makes all arrangements.
 Interpreter services are a covered benefit for all injured workers, including self-insured and crime victims, who have an open and allowed claim.